-- 2) School-age groups shall be supervised by a school-age worker at all times, except as allowed by Section 407.90(e)(2) below. - 3) Early childhood teachers and school-age workers shall be responsible for planning and supervising the group, as well as supervising assistants. - e) Assistants shall be assigned to each group as needed to meet the staff/child ratios required by Section 407.190. - Early childhood assistants shall be assigned to infant, toddler and preschool groups and work under the direct supervision of an early childhood teacher.
-They shall not assume full responsibility for the group, except as allowed by Section 407.90(e)(3), Section 407.90(e)(4), Section 407.190(e)(2), or Section 407.190(f). - 2) School-age assistants shall be assigned to school-age groups and work under the direct supervision of a school-age worker.
-At the discretion of the school-age worker, school-age assistants may be responsible for small groups of ten or fewer children during special planned on-site activities for a limited period of time, not to exceed one hour per five-hour period.
-Activities may include activities on the center's on-site outdoor play area. - 3) When all children are two years of age or older, a qualified early childhood assistant 18 years of age or older may provide direct supervision without the presence of an early childhood teacher to a classroom under the following conditions: - A) The use of an early childhood assistant without an early childhood teacher present shall not exceed three consecutive hours or make up a majority of the hours an individual classroom is open in a single day. - B) The use of an early childhood assistant without an early childhood teacher present shall not exceed three hours per classroom, except as allowed in Section 407.190(e)(2). - When all children are under the age of two, an early childhood assistant 18 years of age or older with one year of experience (1560 clock hours) providing childcare in a day care setting licensed pursuant to 89 Ill.
-Adm.
-Code 406, 407 or 408, or a license-exempt childcare setting as defined in 89 Ill.
-Adm.
-Code 377, may provide direct supervision to a classroom without the presence of an early childhood teacher for three hours per classroom, if they have successfully completed the Department of Human Services Child Development, Health, and Safety Basics training which adheres to federal standards set forth in 45 CFR 98.41. - f) Support staff shall be provided as needed.

-- 1) There shall be sufficient support staff so that assignment of service duties does not interfere with the child care staff's responsibilities for the direct care of the children. - 2) Support staff shall have the same personnel qualifications required of other staff by Section 407.100. - g) Resource personnel shall be available as appropriate.
+- 2) School-age groups shall be supervised by a school-age worker at all times, except as allowed by Section 407.90(e)(2) below. - 3) Early childhood teachers and school-age workers shall be responsible for planning and supervising the group, as well as supervising assistants. - e) Assistants shall be assigned to each group as needed to meet the staff/child ratios required by Section 407.190. - 1) Early childhood assistants shall be assigned to infant, toddler and preschool groups and work under the direct supervision of an early childhood teacher.
+They shall not assume full responsibility for the group, except as allowed by Section 407.190(e). - 2) School-age assistants shall be assigned to school-age groups and work under the direct supervision of a school-age worker.
+At the discretion of the schoolage worker, school-age assistants may be responsible for small groups of ten or fewer children during special planned on-site activities for a limited period of time, not to exceed one hour per five-hour period.
+Activities may include activities on the center's on-site outdoor play area. - f) Support staff shall be provided as needed. - 1) There shall be sufficient support staff so that assignment of service duties does not interfere with the child care staff's responsibilities for the direct care of the children. - 2) Support staff shall have the same personnel qualifications required of other staff by Section 407.100. - g) Resource personnel shall be available as appropriate.
 Persons providing professional services to children shall comply with current State registration and/or certification laws, if applicable. - h) Day care centers licensed for ten or fewer three- to five-year-old children and operating with only one regular staff person shall provide: - 1) A daily assistant to help when attention must be given to activities other than the direct care of children; and - 2) At least two persons who can respond to a call and be on the premises within five minutes, so that the adult in charge will not have to leave the children unattended in the event of an emergency; and - 3) A substitute who is familiar with the children and program.